Squarefree values of polynomial discriminants I: A uniformity estimate for even degree monic polynomials

-It is known that the number of monic integer polynomials having height less than $X$ that are reducible or factor as $g(x)\bar{g}(x)$ over some quadratic extension of $\Q$ is of a strictly smaller order of magnitude than the total number of such polynomials (see, e.g., Proposition~\ref{propredboundall}).
+The number of monic integer polynomials having height less than $X$ that are reducible or factor as $g(x)\bar{g}(x)$ over some quadratic extension of $\Q$ is of a strictly smaller order of magnitude than the total number of such polynomials (see, e.g., Proposition~\ref{propredboundall}).
 Thus to prove Theorem~\ref{thm:mainestimate}(b), it suffices to count the number of elements in $\U_m^{\w,\irr}$ having height less than $X$ over all $m>M$, which, by Theorem~\ref{keymaporbiteven}, we may do by counting $G(\Z)$-orbits on $\LL\subset \frac14W(\Z)$ having height less than $X$ and $|Q|$-invariant greater than $M$.
-More precisely, let $N(\LL;M;X)$ denote the number of $G(\Z)$-equivalence classes of elements in $\LL$ whose $Q$-invariant is greater than $M$ and whose height is less than $X$.
-We obtain a bound for $N(\LL;M;X)$ using the averaging method utilized in~\cite{SW}.
+More precisely, let $N(\LL;M;X)$ denote the number of $G(\Z)$-equivalence classes of elements in $\LL$ whose $|Q|$-invariant is greater than $M$ and whose height is less than $X$.
+We obtain a bound for $N(\LL;M;X)$ using the same method as in Section 2.

-The rest of this section is structured exactly as the last two subsections of Section 3: we describe coordinate systems for $W(\R)$ and $G(\R)$ in Section 4.3, and then bound the quantity $N(\LL;M;X)$ in Section 4.4.
-This will complete the proof of Theorem~\ref{thm:mainestimate}(b) in the case of even integers~$n$.